echogarden-project/echogarden/docs/CLI.md

 ## Speech translation

-**Task**: given an audio file containing speech in one language, transcribe it in a second language.
+**Task**: given an audio file containing speech in one language, transcribe it to a second language.
 The translated transcript should be generated directly from the speech itself, without an intermediate textual translation step.

 This will detect the spoken language, apply speech translation to English, and play the original audio, synced with the translated transcript:
 ```bash